Sonic the Hedgehog 4: Episode II: Plot

-Metal Sonic survived his previous defeat in Sonic CD, but was severely damaged, and left on Little Planet when it disappeared at the end of the game.
+Metal Sonic survived his previous defeat in Sonic CD (1993), but was severely damaged, and left on Little Planet when it disappeared at the end of the game.
 After the events of Episode I, Little Planet returns, and Dr. Eggman locates and repairs Metal Sonic.
 Sonic hears that Eggman is back and reunites with Tails to stop him.
 Meanwhile, Metal Sonic, after receiving a mysterious power source, searches for the heroes and sees them fly away in the Tornado, following them using Tails' rocket.

 It is revealed that Eggman plans to construct a new Death Egg mk.II over Little Planet.
 As the dwarf planet heads back into space, Sonic and Tails follow the villains to the Death Egg.
 Inside, they confront and defeat Metal Sonic.
 Later, they defeat Eggman at the heart of the base.
 Sonic and Tails then escape via space pods just before the Death Egg begins to explode.
 As the credits roll, the duo head back to Earth while the Death Egg shuts down.

 Development

+Sonic the Hedgehog 4: Episode II began development in late-2010, shortly after the release of Episode I and alongside Sonic Generations (2011); like its predecessor, Episode II was primarily handled by Dimps, with Sonic Team assisting the company throughout the development.
+Among the changes included a rewritten physics engine styled after the Genesis games after the first episode received criticism for its physics implementation.